 Response times

-The Duffel API acts as a proxy, usually making multiple requests to external airline APIs.
+The Duffel API acts as a proxy, usually making multiple requests to external travel supplier APIs.
 This means that the total response time for a request is composed of:

 • Duffel overhead (latency)